astaylor92/astaylor92.github.io/docs/_posts/2022-09-08-song-popularity.md

 ## Spotify - Queries

 Using the Spotify API was the real limiter.
 Many of the APIs, as we'll see, had to be done in batches of 50-100 or individual album/track.
 There was also an invisible rate limit, so code had to be written to read the response headers RETRY statement and make sure pauses were introduced to avoid total timeouts.
 The diagram below shows the calls and their responses.
+XX - note on loss.

 XX - diagram

-XX - Note on loss

 ## last.fm - Queries

+This was an even trickier call.
+Initially, I had understood that the last.fm database had musicbrainz IDs for each song.
+However, I came to find out that their capability for that was discontinued, and they only match MBIDs for albums.
+This required me to first pull each album, then query for their songs based on the album and track name, which resulted in some loss.

+XX - diagram

 ## Final Join and Fuzzy Match

+Finally, I got to marry it all together!
+First, I joined the query results together using release ID.
+Then, I used `fuzzywuzzy` to match the track names.
+At long last, I had a full dataset.
+XXX - note on loss.

+XX - diagram